rkibel/AheadOfItsTime/README.md

 The deep learning ecosystem is witnessing a convergence of traditionally distinct approaches:

-- **Static frameworks** (TensorFlow 1.x, ONNX Runtime, TensorRT) offer superior performance through aggressive graph-level optimizations but sacrifice runtime adaptability
+- **Static frameworks** (ONNX Runtime, TensorRT) offer superior performance through aggressive graph-level optimizations but sacrifice runtime adaptability
-- **Dynamic frameworks** (PyTorch eager mode, TensorFlow 2.x eager) provide intuitive debugging and flexible control flow but face performance penalties
+- **Dynamic frameworks** (PyTorch eager mode) provide intuitive debugging and flexible control flow but face performance penalties
-- **Hybrid approaches** (PyTorch 2.0 with `torch.compile`, TensorFlow's AutoGraph, JAX) attempt to bridge this gap
+- **Hybrid approaches** (PyTorch 2.0 with `torch.compile`, JAX) attempt to bridge this gap

 Understanding these tradeoffs is essential for: